HP 9000 720, 730 and 750 Workstations

 workstations.

-The Snake workstations were designed for graphics and technical computing, so many I/O controllers and interfaces were integrated into the system, such as NCR SCSI, HP graphics and Intel Ethernet networking.
+Snake workstations were designed for graphics and technical computing, so many I/O controllers and interfaces were integrated into the system like NCR SCSI, HP graphics and Intel Ethernet networking.
+They were released the the same time as the HP 9000 800 Nova servers.

 for a new family of workstations